Milk Thistle

 170 cirrhosis patients.

 Silymarin group had modestly improved 4-year survival (58% vs 39%) — particularly in alcoholic cirrhosis subgroup.
-CRITICAL CAVEAT: older trial; subsequent rigorous trials and meta-analyses have NOT consistently replicated mortality benefits.
+Critical caveat: older trial; subsequent rigorous trials and pooled analyses have not consistently replicated mortality benefits.
 Cochrane reviews are skeptical.

 4

-Silymarin (Siliphos) During Pediatric Leukemia Chemotherapy — RCT
+Silymarin (Siliphos) During Pediatric Leukemia Chemotherapy — Clinical Trial

-2006 RCT evaluating silymarin (Siliphos) vs placebo in children with acute lymphoblastic leukemia receiving hepatotoxic chemotherapy.
-(Ladas et al. 2010, Cancer)
+2006 clinical trial evaluating silymarin (Siliphos) vs placebo in children with acute lymphoblastic leukemia receiving hepatotoxic chemotherapy.
+(Cancer)

 Children with ALL receiving chemotherapy.